CodingwithIITian007/100-days-of-code/log.md

 **Today's Progress**: Success!
 Just solved Knapsack on HackerRank.
 Can you complete the challenge? (https://hr.gs/en8)

 **Thoughts**: It is the programmers that make the language appear simple!

+### Day 88: May 05, 2022

+**Today's Progress**: Success!
+Just solved Sherlock and Cost on HackerRank.
+Can you complete the challenge? (https://hr.gs/emf)

+**Thoughts**: “Don’t Use a Comment When You Can Use a Function or a Variable”.